kellertree/exploring_data/README.md

 # exploring_Data

-HIRING MANAGER!
-READ HERE: This repository is a Data Science and Data Analytics Repository.
-It contains data science and analytics project examples for assessment.
+This repository is a Data Science and Data Analytics Repository.
+It contains personal data science and analytics projects that I have worked examples for assessment.